Study in China - Georgia - Kyrgyzstan - Russia - Ukraine

 Country: Georgia Type: Private Established: 1995

 Caucasus International University is a for-profit private higher education institution located in the urban setting of the large city of Tbilisi (population range of 1,000,000-5,000,000 inhabitants).
-Officially accredited and/or recognized by the National Center for Educational Quality Enhancement.
-Caucasus International University (CIU) offers courses and programs leading to officially recognized higher education degrees such as bachelor’s degrees, master degrees, doctorate degrees in several areas of study.
+Officially accredited and recognized by the National Center for Educational Quality Enhancement.
+Caucasus International University (CIU) offers courses and programs leading to officially recognized higher education degrees such as bachelor’s degrees as MBBS/MD, BDS, Pharmacy, master degrees, doctorate degrees in several areas of study.

 Georgia is a country in Eastern Europe, located on the coast of the Black Sea.
 During 1991-1995 its full name was the Republic of Georgia but since 1995 it is Georgia as written in the Constitution.The capital city is Tbilisi.
 Its population is almost 5 million. a country at the intersection of Europe and Asia, is a former Soviet republic that’s home to Caucasus Mountain villages and Black Sea beaches.
 The capital, Tbilisi, is known for the diverse architecture and mazelike, cobblestone streets of its old town.